refgenie/refgenie-docs/docs/refget/introduction.md

 In these docs, you will find how-to guides describing these components:

-1. **Local Digests functions**.
-You can the refget package to just compute digests for sequences or sequence collections locally.
-If you have a representation of your sequences, such as a FASTA file or some other representation, you can use these standalone functions to compute the GA4GH digests for individual sequences or collections.
-This package exposes a fasta rust implementation of the digest calculation tools.
+1. **Local functions to compute digests**.
+The `refget` package provides a Python interface to fast rust-based implementations of GA4GH digests for both sequences and sequence collections.
+If you have a representation of your sequences, such as a FASTA file or some other representation, you can use these standalone functions to compute the GA4GH digests for individual sequences or collections from Python.

 2. :material-api: **Clients** are for interacting with a remote Refget API.
 If you want to **use** a remote refget service in your application, you can use refget Clients.
 There is a `refget.SequenceClient` object for operating with a refget sequences API, and a `refget.SequenceCollectionClient` for interacting with a refget sequence collections API.